oVirt/ovirt-site/source/feature/ipv6-support.html.md

 Where 'IPv6 link-local addr' is address of IPv6 link local address of bridge ovirtmgmt (e.g. [fe80::5054:ff:fe05:25f3%ovirtmgmt]).
 Each of this command should work as in normal manner.

 ### Comments and Discussion

+#### Opened questions

+*   Should we provide option to add more IPv6 addresses to Edit Network static configuration?
+Is it possible to use with parameter in IPV6ADDR_SECONDARIES in ifcfg <http://www.cyberciti.biz/faq/redhat-centos-rhel-fedora-linux-add-multiple-ip-samenic/>

 This below adds a link to the "discussion" tab associated with your page.
 This provides the ability to have ongoing comments or conversation without bogging down the main feature page